 1. Embracing Insight-Driven Marketing

-The importance of consumer insight and data for financial marketers will be more important than ever in 2016.
+The importance of consumer insight and data for financial marketers will be more important than ever.
 In the past, the vast majority of financial marketers were more talk than action around “big data” because they lacked the skills and budget to make an impact.
 New tools and technologies make advanced analytics available for all sized organizations, while digital channels and the desire for personalized offers make the investment in data analytics mandatory for success.

 Most industries are far ahead of financial services with insight-driven marketing.
 This is surprising, since banks and credit unions have access to more transactional, behavioral and demographic data on consumers than any other industry.

 Unfortunately, while the need to leverage advanced analytics for insight-driven marketing is arguably the most important trend, it ranks very low on priorities according to the research.

 Including mobile as part of a bank’s or credit union’s marketing plan is no longer optional as consumers do a significant proportion of their researching, shopping and buying on their smartphones.
 “At a minimum, this means a mobile optimized and responsive website, and may include custom apps and mobile targeted campaigns,” states Daniel Newman from Forbes.
 Leading organizations in the retail and other industries are already leveraging the mobile device for location-based offers and sales messaging.
 As consumers migrate even further onto online and mobile banking channels, marketing budgets must do the same.